-In the film Mallrats, Brodie Bruce makes offhand remarks concerning the level of danger for people on escalators – particularly children.
+In the film “Mallrats”, Brodie Bruce (played by Jason Lee) makes offhand remarks concerning the level of danger for people on escalators – particularly children.
 When he speaks of the children he hears of die each year from escalator danger , I took it as a joke.
 To me, it was nothing more than an urban legend placed in a movie to seem real and tickle our most dark and grim of funny bones.
 But the scenario was all too real.
 Not one person, but several die each year in America from an unsafe escalator or in escalator-related fatalities.

 Surprisingly, the government actually keeps records of escalator-related deaths.
-The organization who keeps the statistics is OSHA, receiving information from the CPSC.
-The Consumer Product Safety Commission reviewed passenger escalator deaths between 1997 and 2003.
-There were twenty deaths: twelve were due to falling and eight were from getting caught in the escalator (examples of both will be given below).
-These twenty deaths do not include the deaths of those repairing the escalator, only the deaths of those using them.
-Averaged out, twenty deaths in seven years is roughly three escalator fatalities a year.
+The organization who keeps the statistics is OSHA, receiving information from the Consumer Product Safety Commission (CPSC).
+The CPSC reviewed passenger escalator deaths between 1997 and 2003.
+There were twenty-four deaths: sixteen were due to falling and eight were from getting caught in the escalator (examples of both will be given below).
+These twenty-four deaths do not include the deaths of those repairing the escalator, only the deaths of those using them.
+Averaged out, twenty-four deaths in seven years is roughly three escalator fatalities a year.
 To validate Bruce’s point, let us assume for the moment that at least one of these three people is a child (although we have no concrete evidence to support this theory, only probability).

 In 1994, the Consumer Product Safety Commission estimated that there were 7,300 escalator and 9,800 elevator injuries that year where people were injured seriously enough that they had to be hospitalized.
 If we take the average year of 365 days and divide the injuries up evenly, we come up with no less than twenty injuries a day in America resulting from escalators.
 While still a smaller figure in comparison to car crashes or other accidents, the number is higher than one might imagine.
 Given that few of us see an escalator in a week or month’s time (compared to driving daily), the figure is understandably smaller.

-Other statistics are unknown to me at this time.
+Other statistics which may be of interest are unknown to me at this time.
 For example, we might be curious to know if injuries increased (due to increased population) since 1994 or if they have decreased (due to better awareness and safer machines).

 The Elevator Escalator Safety Foundation